lexibank/tlopo/out/vol3/chapter4.md

 | 'leaf            | —                        | _hineguli_    | —                          | —                    | —            |
 | 'stem sheath'    | —                        | —             | —                          | —                    | _basili_     |

-As the same types of plants are often culturally and economically important in Oceanic societies, languages tend to have specific plant pant terms for the same types of plants, including coconuts, bananas, pandanus, breadfruit, yams and taros.
+As the same types of plants are often culturally and economically important in Oceanic societies, languages tend to have specific plant part terms for the same types of plants, including coconuts, bananas, pandanus, breadfruit, yams and taros.
 For example, ([Ross 1996d](../sources/Ross1996d): 183-185) reconstructs _&ast;pudi_ as a general term for bananas in POc and a number of terms that denoted particular types of bananas.
 Alongside terms for types of bananas modern Oceanic languages tend to have terms for certain parts of the banana plant, such as the suckers, flowers and bunches of fruit as demonstrated by Table 4.2.

 The remainder of this chapter examines the terms for the parts of plants (both general and specific) which can be reconstructed for POc.
 The chapter is organised using the twelve categories listed above, each section beginning with some comments on the way in which the semantic category is lexified in modern Oceanic languages.
 Data from three languages, Nduke (MM), Wayan Fijian and Tikopia (Pn) are presented to demonstrate the lexical distinctions that occur in modern Oceanic languages, before the probable POc lexemes and their meanings are discussed.